nilx/io_bds/README.txt

 DAS IST NICHT EIN FILE FORMAT ...

 This is not yet-another-image-file-format!
-Image processing is plagued with ill-defined, poorly documented and useless file formats used for every new image processing project.
+Image processing is plagued with ill-defined, poorly documented and useless file formats introduced for every new image processing project.

-io_bds is just a set of routines to transfer some simple data between processes without encoding/decoding overhead, because the (de)compression cost of PNG or TIFF files is significant when a program is only doing a quick image transformation.
+io_bds is just a set of routines to transfer some simple data between processes without encoding/decoding overhead, because the (de)compression cost of PNG or TIFF files or ASCII text formatting are very significant when a program is only doing a quick image transformation.

-Using io_bds this to read and write image files *will* end with some portability and maintenance problems.
+Using io_bds to read and write image files *will* end with some portability and maintenance problems.
 There *will* be problems with byte-endianness and type width.
 I won't fix anything and I will let you and your software die a horrible death.

 The format may (will) change, and no care will be taken to maintain compatibility or to be able to read old data version.
-The only safety measure will be to detect (and refuse) data format mismatch. io_bds data should not be stored a sinble second between write() and read(), and the write() and read() routines should come from the same implementation, i.e. io_bds.c.
+The only safety measure will be to detect (and refuse) format mismatch. io_bds data should not be stored a sinble second between write() and read(), and the write() and read() routines should come from the same implementation, i.e. io_bds.c.

-Be kind with your computer, be responsible with your code, use safe and clean image *file* formats like PNG or TIFF for your image *file* needs.
+Be kind with your computer, be responsible with your code, use sane image *file* formats like PNG or TIFF for your image *file* needs.

-On the other hand, if you *only* need to send some data to stdout and receive it from stdin, io_bds should be just fine.
-In that case, io_bds is automagically and by design immune to byte-endianness and type portability problems.

 ...
 ZO RELAXEN UND STREAMEN DER BLINKENBYTES.

+If you *only* need to send some data to stdout and receive it from stdin, io_bds should be just fine, a no-brainer automagically immune to byte order and type portability headaches.

 # LICENSE